fetchai/docs-archived/docs/ledger/javascript-ledger-api/examples/react-typescript.md

 # Overview

-The [Ledger API Javascript React Typescript Node.js](https://github.com/fetchai/demo-typescript-ledger-example) is a demo of the [Ledger API Javascript](https://github.com/fetchai/ledger-api-javascript).
+The [Ledger JavaScript API React Typescript Demo](https://github.com/fetchai/demo-typescript-ledger-example) is a demo of the [Ledger API Javascript](https://github.com/fetchai/ledger-api-javascript).
-The Ledger API Javascript is a browser and Node.js capable NPM module [fetchai-ledger-api](https://www.npmjs.com/package/fetchai-ledger-api) which provides high level methods to allow simple interaction with the [Fetch Ledger](https://docs.fetch.ai/).

-Functionality of the [Ledger API Javascript](https://github.com/fetchai/ledger-api-javascript) includes:

-- Generation of new Addresses and their associated private keys.
-- Checking balances (Fet in 10^-10) held at accounts, using Addresses.
-- Transferring Fet between accounts.
-- Submitting smart contracts to the Fetch Ledger.
-- Finding available servers to connect to on the fetch network(termed Bootstrapping).

-Functionality covered in this [demo](https://github.com/fetchai/demo-typescript-ledger-example) includes:
+Functionality covered in this demo includes:

-- Generation of new Addresses and their associated private keys.
+- Generation of new addresses and their associated private keys
-- Checking balances (Fet in 10^-10) held at accounts.
+- Checking balances (FET in 10^-10) held by accounts
 - Finding available servers to connect to (termed Bootstrapping).

-## Installation of Node
+## Installing Node.js

-Use node version manager (nvm) to install latest stable version of npm:
+Use Node Version Manager (nvm) to install the latest stable version of npm:

 ```
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash
 nvm install node